Learn how to observe the natural breath in order to experience inner peace and change the habit patterns of the mind.

 Our mental and emotional state is always reflected in the breath.
 When we observe the breath, we are observing the fluctuations of the mind.
 When we are agitated so is the breath.
 When we are at peace, so is the breath.
 Through meditating on the natural breath we strengthen the conscious mind and cultivate its ability to be aware.
 Without awareness we cannot bring about change.

 Over time in observing the natural breath, we notice our breath calms as does our mind.
 By bringing ourselves to a state of calm awareness, we can then work to transform the deeper-rooted habits patterns of the mind that may be blocking our full potential and our full happiness.

-The practice is rooted in the traditions from which contemporary models of mindfulness arise and is central to Yoga and Dhamma systems.
+The practice is rooted in the traditions from which contemporary models of mindfulness arise.
 The method we teach is followed by a compassion based meditation to cultivate love and goodwill.
 When practiced regularly, these techniques can help to change the way we respond to life’s events and bring balance and harmony to the mind.

 Audio recordings guided by Dr. Kumar connect us to the origins, traditions and the fundamental principles of the technique.
 A home practice App is available to all students who complete the course.

-We teach to the highest standards and believe that an awareness of the original philosophical and ethical context is fundamental to a good understanding of meditation practice.
+We believe that an awareness of the original philosophical and ethical context is fundamental to a good understanding of meditation practice.

 The practice is taught systematically and is supported by explanations, simple theory and group discussion.

 9.30am to 4.30pm with morning and afternoon breaks.